The Essence of Chinese Painting (I)

 Fig.8: Ma Yuan (Mǎ Yuǎn 馬 遠 c.
 1160–65 – 1225).
 Hike on a mountain path in spring (shān jìng chūn xíng 山徑 春 行).
 Indian ink on silk.
 27.4 cm × 43.1 cm.
 National Palace Museum, Taipei

 I studied Chinese art, lived in China for 5 years, studied at the Central Academy of Fine Arts, and wrote my dissertation on Chinese free-hand style painting.
-My pictures are presented HERE.
+Some of his artwork is offered at: FriedrichZettl.com.
 More articles can be found in The Essence of Chinese Painting.

 This article was published in German in 2020 by oe-g.cf.